open/close all folders

 - Motor Mouth: As far as squirrel gibberish goes.

-- No Name Given: Only known as the "little girl squirrel", though some fans have nicknamed her Hazel or Gwen.
+- No Name Given: Only known as the "little girl squirrel".

 - No Sense of Personal Space: She's always getting close to Wart, whether to hug him, kiss him or even wrap her tail around him.

-- Plucky Girl: Until learning Wart isn't another squirrel.
+- Plucky Girl: Until learning Wart isn't another squirrel, she is resolute.

 - Stalker with a Crush: She keeps chasing and pestering Wart, even though Wart tries to keep her away from him.
 As Merlin even brought up during "A Most Befuddling Thing"Merlin: You're wasting time resisting, you'll find the more you do; the more she'll keep insisting, her "him" has got to be you!"